 How long will ticks stay attached?

 Ticks often remain attached for hours or days.
-Older medical papers sometimes state that ticks can only infect a person or animal if they remain attached for 24 hours or more, but there is now plenty of anecdotal evidence that they can infect people after being attached for far shorter periods than this.
+Older medical papers sometimes state that ticks can only infect a person or animal if they remain attached for 24 hours or more, but there is now plenty of anecdotal evidence that they can infect people after being attached for 16 hours, or for shorter periods than this.

 How will I know if I catch a tick borne disease?